tillbiskup/evedataviewer/docs/roadmap.rst

 * Processing and analysis

   * energy edge (there should be code available... rewrite or include via plugin mechanism)
-  * should be seen in context of a ``radiometry`` Python package for data processing and analysis
+  * Should be seen in context of a ``radiometry`` Python package for data processing and analysis

 * Further display modes